-The Town of Greenville’s Department of Public Works maintains the Town’s 104 miles of roads during the winter months, salting and sanding during ice or wet snow storms and plowing the snow off the roadways during more significant storms.
+The Town of Greenville’s Department of Public Works maintains the Town’s 104 miles of roads during the winter months, salting and sanding during ice or minor snow storms and plowing the snow off the roadways during more significant storms.

 On each plow route, there will be Primary (Level I), Secondary (Level II) and/or Residential (Level III) roads.
 Plows will start with Primary roads and work their way around the Town to the less traveled Residential (Level III) roads.